Youssup/Youssup/README.md

 **`Backend Software Engineer`**

 Hello! 👋 My name is Yoosup.
-I'm currently Interning at <a href="https://www.westpoint.edu/" target="_blank">USMA West Point</a> as a IT Specialist.
+I'm currently Interning at <a href="https://www.westpoint.edu/" target="_blank">USMA West Point</a> as an IT Specialist.
 I am also a Support Engineer at <a href="https://www.aitechny.com/" target="_blank">Agile InfoTech</a> and the President of <a href="https://eleetcoders.onrender.com/" target="_blank">Eleet Coders</a>.
 I am currently pursuing a bachelor's degree in Computer Science, set to graduate in 2025.

 #